Casino Royale (Climax!)

-"Casino Royale" is a live 1954 television adaptation of the 1953 novel of the same name by Ian Fleming.
+"Casino Royale" is a live 1954 television adaptation of the 1953 novel by Ian Fleming.
 An episode of the American dramatic anthology series Climax!, the show was the first screen adaptation of a James Bond novel, and stars Barry Nelson, Peter Lorre, and Linda Christian.
-Though this marks the first onscreen appearance of the secret agent, Nelson's Bond is played as an American spy working for the "Combined Intelligence Agency".
+Though he is based on the literary Bond, Nelson's character is played as an American spy working for the "Combined Intelligence Agency".

 Most of the largely forgotten show was uncovered by film historian Jim Schoenberger in 1981, with the ending (including credits) found later.
-Both copies are black and white kinescopes, but the original live broadcast was in colour.
-The rights to the program were acquired by MGM at the same time as the rights for the 1967 film version, clearing the legal pathway and enabling it to make the 2006 film of the same name.
+Both copies are black and white kinescopes, but the original live broadcast was in color.
+The episode has since lapsed into the public domain in the United States and countries that apply the rule of the shorter term due to not having its copyright renewed.

 Plot

 "Combined Intelligence" agent James Bond comes under fire from an assassin.
 He dodges the bullets and enters Casino Royale.
 There he meets his British contact, Clarence Leiter, who remembers "Card Sense Jimmy Bond" from when he played the Maharajah at Deauville.
 While Bond explains the rules of baccarat, Leiter explains Bond's mission: to defeat Le Chiffre at baccarat and force his Soviet spymasters to "retire" him.
 Bond then encounters a former lover, Valerie Mathis, who is Le Chiffre's current girlfriend; he also meets Le Chiffre himself.

 Bond beats Le Chiffre at baccarat, but when he returns to his hotel room, is confronted by Le Chiffre and his bodyguards, along with Mathis, who Le Chiffre has discovered is an agent of the Deuxième Bureau, France's external military intelligence agency at the time.

 Le Chiffre tortures Bond in order to find out where Bond has hidden the check for his winnings, but Bond does not reveal where it is.
 After a fight between Bond and Le Chiffre's guards, Bond shoots and wounds Le Chiffre, saving Valerie in the process.
 Exhausted, Bond sits in a chair opposite Le Chiffre to talk.
 Mathis gets in between them, and Le Chiffre grabs her from behind, threatening her with a concealed razor blade.
 As Le Chiffre moves towards the door with Mathis as a shield, she struggles, breaking free slightly, and Bond is able to shoot Le Chiffre.